Welcome to the College of Nursing

-- Students with a baccalaureate degree in another field may apply for the Master’s Entry in Nursing (MSN) for Non-Nurses: Generalist Entry Master’s (GEM) program.
+- Students with a baccalaureate degree in another field may apply for the Master’s Entry in Nursing (MSN) Clinical Nurse Leader for Non-Nurses program: Generalist Entry Master’s (GEM).

-- RNs with a baccalaureate degree with an upper division major in nursing may apply directly for the Clinical Nurse Leader MSN, advanced practice DNP, or PhD degree options.
+- RNs with a baccalaureate degree with an upper division major in nursing may apply directly for the MSN Nursing Leadership: Clinical Nurse Leader, advanced practice DNP, or PhD degree options.

 - RNs with a master’s degree in nursing may apply for DNP or PhD degree options.

 - RNs who already have an advanced practice graduate degree in nursing (MSN or DNP) who wish to specialize in a different clinical area may apply for a non-degree postgraduate certificate in selected specialty areas.

 - Non-nurses who hold a graduate degree in a health-related field will be considered for admission to the PhD program.